Isiah Williams (basketball)

-Isiah Williams was an American former college basketball player for Utah Valley University.
+Isiah Williams is an American former college basketball player for Utah Valley University.
 Williams was the Great West Conference player of the year in 2011 and UVU's first division I All-American in basketball.

 Williams, a 6'1" guard from Farragut High School in Chicago, Illinois, played two years of junior college ball at the College of Eastern Utah, where he led the Golden Eagles to a third-place finish in the 2010 NJCAA Men's Division I Basketball Championship.
 He then moved to Utah Valley University to play for Dick Hunsaker and complete his four-year degree.

 In his junior season of 2010–11, Williams averaged 17.4 points and 1.8 assists per game as he led the Wolverines to an 11–1 finish and a Great West Conference regular-season championship.
 Williams was named first team All-Conference and Conference player of the year.
 At the conclusion of the season, Williams was named an Associated Press honorable mention All-American, making him the first player in school history to receive such an honor.